yohan-pg/git_flashback/README.md

 print(model()) # => 3

-# Figure 5: when a past snapshot is checked out, `snapshot` and `flashback` become no-ops
+# Figure 5: when a past snapshot is checked out, `snapshot` and `flashback` are no-ops
 ```

 This is a bit hard to see in a contrived example, but this makes it easy to checkout a past snapshot, edit its code, and verify that the changes work as desired.
 Afterwards, they can be committed normally: